2022 Hungarian LGBTQ in education referendum: Referendum questions

+Some of the referendum questions were phrased as leading or loaded.

 Criticism

 The parts of the law that are in question in the referendum have been condemned by human rights groups and labelled as "vigorous anti-LGBT rhetoric" and "intended to limit minority rights".
 Human rights groups have also said the referendum is likely to increase discrimination and stigmatisation of Hungary's LGBT community, and make life more difficult for LGBT children.

 The proposals have been widely criticised by the EU due to contravening Article 21 of the EU Charter of Fundamental Rights.
-This article states "stigmatizing LGBTIQ persons constitute a clear breach of their fundamental right to dignity, as provided for in the EU Charter and international law."
+This article states "stigmatizing LGBTQI persons constitute a clear breach of their fundamental right to dignity, as provided for in the EU Charter and international law."
 EU Commission president, Ursula von der Leyen, has described the bill as discriminatory and "a shame".

 Luca Dudits, executive board member of the Háttér Society, the largest and oldest LGBT organisation in Hungary, said this referendum is "another tool of Viktor Orbán's communication campaign."
 She told Euronews, "If you want to pass a controversial law, you should win a referendum before that".

 A joint statement from 10 Hungarian LGBT+ and human rights groups including Budapest Pride and Amnesty International Hungary called for citizens to give invalid answers to the referendum, circling both "yes" and "no" for every question to "help ensure that the government's exclusionary referendum does not reach the validity threshold."